 Your tenancy agreement explains what rights and responsibilities you have.
 You should read it carefully before you sign it.
 Your Tenant Information pack also contains information to help you better understand your tenancy.

 What happens during the first 12 months?

-You are expected to cooperate with all staff and representatives of Red Kite, including our contractors and agents.
+You're expected to cooperate with all staff and representatives of Red Kite, including our contractors and agents.

 What if I need help?

-If the problem is serious, like criminal activity or deliberately damaging your home or not paying your rent, and if you do not co-operate with us to find a solution, we may take steps to end your tenancy and you may lose your home.
+If the problem is serious, like criminal activity or deliberately damaging your home, or not paying your rent, and if you do not cooperate with us to find a solution, we may take steps to end your tenancy and you may lose your home.